chriswegmann/prometheon-restapi-azure/README.md

 In models/user a user interface is defined, which is most likely not needed

 To interact with the Azure SQL database, the pyodbc package is used.
-This package installs directly with pip only for Python3.6.
-Azure does not support 3.6 by default.
+This package cannot be easily installed for Python 3.4.
+Azure only supports 2.7 or 3.4 by default.
 By adding the Py3.6 extension on Azure, modifying web.config, getting rid of runtime.txt, and adding .skipPythonDeployment (which tries to pip install -r requirements.txt with Python 3.4), and doing the pip install on Azure using the KUDU command line interface, the app runs